Our Methods, Your Success

 Models often used in Opportunity Analysis:

 We have said a lot about models and their importance to scientific investigation.
 Models are frameworks that attempt to describe how the world really works.
 They are inherently incomplete in and of themselves, and no single one can fully describe reality.
-But models help with critical thinking; they improve depth of understanding, and they guide the analyst to develop insightful understanding about the opportunity.
+But models help with critical thinking; they improve depth of understanding, and they guide the analyst to develop priceless insight about the opportunity.
 They also serve as a prompt to be sure all important facets of a problem are addressed.
 In our investigations, we use several business models to guide the creation of the hypotheses that in turn focus our investigation.
 Here are some of the most useful:

 • Product-Market definition model (a Planned Innovation® model)